FusionAuth/fusionauth-site/site/_posts/2020-05-04-setting-up-single-sign-on-for-nodebb.md

 {% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/lockedaccount.png" alt="The login screen for a user whose account has been locked." class="img-fluid" figure=false %}

 Of course, people can change.
-So an admin can unlock an account anytime, either using the FusionAuth admin console, or with the [FusionAuth API](https://fusionauth.io/docs/v1/tech/apis/users#reactivate-a-user).
+So an admin can unlock an account anytime, either using the FusionAuth admin console or with the [FusionAuth API](https://fusionauth.io/docs/v1/tech/apis/users#reactivate-a-user).

 ### Admin users